captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## DETECTIVE O'CONNOR:
 Yes she is.
 Wow.
 Oh my God.
-That is the best news I’ve heard in -- wow…
+That is the best news I’ve heard in—wow…

 ---